 The permanent collection of the Ruth and Elmer Wellin Museum of Art includes over 6,000 works of art and artifacts, representing a broad range of cultures, historical periods, and artistic practices and movements including Greek and Roman antiquities; Native American vessels and objects of material culture; drawings and watercolors from the Beinecke Collection of the Lesser Antilles; American, European (particularly British modernist), and Asian paintings, prints, photographs, drawings, and sculpture.
 The collection continues to grow with an emphasis on contemporary art and historical works that deepen and strengthen its existing holdings and support the academic mission of the college.
 Artworks that echo the interdisciplinary qualities of a liberal arts education are particularly useful for curricular engagement.

 In tandem with the museum’s exhibitions, the Wellin produces high-quality publications and artist monographs that provide additional resources to students, scholars, and general audiences.
 Many of the museum's catalogues are co-published by DelMonico Books/Prestel, a division of Random House.
-Co-published books include a fully-illustrated publication to accompany Pure Pulp: Contemporary Artists Working in Paper at Dieu Donné; Playground of My Mind, a graphic memoir by Julia Jacquette; and monographs for Yun-Fei Ji: The Intimate Universe, Julia Jacquette: Unrequited and Acts of Play, and Jeffrey Gibson: This Is the Day.
+Co-published books include a fully-illustrated publication to accompany Pure Pulp: Contemporary Artists Working in Paper at Dieu Donné; Playground of My Mind, a graphic memoir by Julia Jacquette; and monographs for Yun-Fei Ji: The Intimate Universe, Julia Jacquette: Unrequited and Acts of Play, Jeffrey Gibson: This Is the Day, and Elias Sime: Tightrope.